Program:

 • Healthcare Business

 In the final two semesters of the program, you will integrate classroom material with hands-on experience at an agency or organization of your choice.
 This 90-hour fieldwork component allows you to work in and observe all aspects of the agency, develop advanced skills, apply concepts from your classes, and gain practical experience in your chosen concentration.
-You will develop a project that incorporates your course work and fieldwork experiences in the Capstone course taken your final semester.
+You will develop a paper that incorporates your course work and fieldwork experiences in the Capstone course taken your final semester.

-Dual Degree Curriculum
+Multiple Degree Enrollment Curriculum

-Dual Degree Options:
+Multiple Degree Enrollment Options:

 How we prepare